DONATE NOW

 What are the eligibility requirements to apply for a Community Accelerator Grant?

 • The Community Accelerator Grant is intended to fund Washington State’s arts and culture sector.
-501(c)(3) public charities, organizations fiscally sponsored by a 501(c)3 public charity, and state or federally recognized tribal entities are eligible to apply.
+501(c)(3) public charities, organizations fiscally sponsored by a 501(c)(3) public charity, and state or federally recognized tribal entities are eligible to apply.
 In addition, organizations must:

-– Have a primary mission to produce or support arts and cultural activities.
+o Have a primary mission to produce or support arts and cultural activities.

-– Have an average annual operating budget of $25,000 or greater over FY2023, FY2024, and FY2025 (budgeted).
+o Have an average annual operating budget greater than $25,000 and less than $1,000,000 over FY2023, FY2024, and FY2025 (actuals).

 • Applicants considered ineligible include:

-– Individuals
+o Individuals

-– Private foundations
+o Private foundations

-– For-profit organizations
+o For-profit organizations

-– Political advocacy organizations
+o Political advocacy organizations

-– Organizations located outside of Washington State
+o Organizations located outside of Washington State

-– Churches and religious organizations
+o Churches and religious organizations

-– Government entities, except tribal governments
+o Government entities, except tribal governments

 Is the Community Accelerator Grant limited to arts organizations?